laserlemon/rspec-wait/README.md

 ### Example

 RSpec::Wait's `wait_for` assertions are nearly drop-in replacements for RSpec's `expect` assertions.
-The major difference is that the `wait_for` method always accepts a block because it may evaluate the content of that block multiple times while waiting.
+The major difference is that the `wait_for` method only works with non-block matchers.
+However, `wait_for` will still accept a block because it may need to evaluate the content of that block multiple times while waiting.

 ```ruby
 describe Ticker do